Pierre-VF/oss4energy/README.md

 ## What is the vision of this project, is it just yet another listing?

-The vision is that this project should provide a list of open-source software for energy applications, which also provides insight on the following aspects, which are key to the success of open-source usage:
+The vision is that this project should provide a list of open-source software for energy and climate applications, which also provides insight on the following aspects, which are key to the success of open-source usage:

 - maintenance
 - security
 - tech stack
 - context data (who uses it, maintains it, ...)

 All of this should be provided in a way that makes it easy to search and interface to (e.g. with a structured machine-readable registry).